The 25th Annual Putnam County Spelling Bee

 October 24, 25 & 26, 7:30 p.m.

 Music and lyrics by William Finn, book by Rachel Sheinkin, conceived by Rebecca Feldman, additional Material by Jay Reiss

 Six young people in the throes of puberty, overseen by grown-ups who barely managed to escape childhood themselves, learn the thrill of victory and agony of defeat in The 25th Annual Putnam County Spelling Bee.
 The show's Tony Award-winning creative team has created the unlikeliest of hit musicals about the unlikeliest of heroes: a quirky yet charming cast of outsiders for whom a spelling bee is the one place where they can stand out and fit in at the same time.
 For mature audiences.

 Night of One-Acts

-Join the Blair Academy Players for an evening of one-act plays performed in the “black box” theater.
-Please check the Blair website for details in mid-January 2013.
+Join the Blair Academy Players for an evening of student-directed, one-act plays performed in Wean Theatre.
+Please check the Blair website for details in mid-January 2014.

 Book by Michael Stewart, music by Charles Strouse, lyrics by Lee Adams, originally produced by Edward Padula